shettayyy/fastify-beej/README.md

 - `docker system prune -af --volumes && docker builder prune`: Remove all the volumes, builders and cached containers.
 - `docker-compose -f docker-compose.dev.yml config`: Replaces the variables used in the config files with the actual values and prints it to the terminal
 - `docker system df`: Show docker disk usage on the host machine.
 Add `-v` for a detailed output.
+- `docker images`: To see a list of images we have on our local machine

 ## Release History